ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

 - **Visual Studio code**
     - [VSCode](https://github.com/microsoft/vscode) for short, is an opensource code editor from Microsoft
     - Built on top of electron
-    - You can install the rust and rust-analyzer plugin in the Preferences
+    - You can install the rust and rust-analyzer plugin in the Preferences settings
-    - With rust and rust-analyzer plugin the code editor intellisense and macro expansion is added into your code editor
+    - With rust and rust-analyzer plugin, intellisense and macro expansion will be usable in the code editor
-    - With the over growing marketplace you can install a lot of plugins into visual studio code alongside with rust and rust-analyzer
+    - With the ever growing marketplace you can install a lot of plugins into visual studio code

 #### Intermediate
 - **Sublime text**